Veterans Medical Benefits In Panama

 IMPORTANT NOTE:

-Overseas, veterans can only receive medical care and medications for service connected disabilities rated at 0% to 100%.
+Overseas, veterans can only receive medical care and medications for service-connected disabilities rated at 0% to 100%.
 The VA ID must state “Service Connected” under the picture, and the veteran must be registered in FMP.

-Come and enjoy tropical Panama with the thousands of veterans and other expats who have made Panama their retirement home.
+Enjoy tropical Panama with the thousands of veterans and other expats who have made Panama their retirement home.

 Jackie Lange